-Opuntia cactus (prickly pear)
+Opuntia cactus (wheel cactus)

-What are opuntia cacti?
+What are Opuntia cacti?

 Opuntia infestations germinate easily as they can grow from both seeds and plant parts.
-Seeds and dislodged plant parts can travel significant distances via wind, through waterways and livestock before establishing new incursions.
+Seeds and dislodged plant parts can travel significant distances via wind, through waterways and animals before establishing new incursions.
 Fruit and seeds are also spread by being ingested by birds and animals before being excreted.

-Where are opuntia cacti found?
+Where are Opuntia cacti found?

-Opuntia are found in grasslands, bushland, forest, native vegetation, on rocky slopes, beaches, roadsides, agricultural lands, railways, waterways and fencelines.
+Opuntia are found in grasslands, bushland, forest, native vegetation, on rocky slopes, beaches, roadsides, agricultural lands, railways, waterways and fence lines.

-What are the impacts of opuntia?
+What are the impacts of Opuntia?

-What is the declared status of opuntia species?
+What is the declared status of Opuntia species?

 - Land managers must take reasonable steps to kill plants and prevent their spread,